PETra: A Multilingual Corpus of Pragmatic Explicitation in Translation: Experiment Settings

 \subsection{Active Learning Workflow (\texttt{CLF})}

 \paragraph{Data Splits.} We randomly sample a set of 400 annotated examples from the extracted data, and split it into 100 samples \textbf{seed data} and 300 samples \textbf{test data}.
 We ensure 1/3 of the seed data to be positive (explicitation) and 2/3 negative (non-explicitation) cases.
 The test set remains fixed and unseen to the classifier throughout, serving only for final evaluation.
-The remaining samples serve as our training \textbf{pool}.

-\paragraph{Model.} We fine-tune \texttt{bert-base-multilingual-cased} for binary classification.
-Each instance consists of a sentence pair separated by a special symbol.
-Training uses the \texttt{Transformers} library.
-We run for 10 epochs.
+The remaining samples serve as our training \textbf{pool}. \paragraph{Model.} We fine-tune \texttt{bert-base-multilingual-cased} for binary classification.
+Each instance consists of a sentence pair separated by the \texttt{[SEP]} token.
+Training uses the \texttt{Transformers} library with default settings for 10 epochs.
 A base classifier is trained on the seed set described above.

-\paragraph{Query Strategies.} As pragmatic explicitations are sparse and diverse, we use a mix of strategies combining exploration (diversity-based retrieval) and exploitation (uncertainty-based refinement).
-Each AL cycle queries 100 new instances drawn from 2–3 strategies described below.
+\paragraph{Query Strategies.} As pragmatic explicitations are sparse and diverse, we design a two-phase querying approach combining diversity-based exploration and uncertainty-based refinement.
+Each AL cycle queries 100 new instances, distributed across 2--3 of the strategies below following a heuristic sequence to balance diversity.

 \paragraph{Combined Querying (8 iterations).} We alternate between the following strategies: \begin{itemize} \item \textbf{High-Confidence Positives:} selects high-probability positives based on lexical, POS, and alignment features, with random sampling above a fixed confidence threshold.